 Further analyses and robustness.
 In the analyses presented thus far, we dropped companies from the sample with fewer than 10 employee reviews in any given period.
-Moreover, this may be somewhat arbitrary from a statistical perspective.
-In Table A1, we therefore re-run our analyses on alternative samples using different cut-offs.
+In Table A1, we re-run our analyses on alternative samples using different cut-offs.
 When doing so, we find consistent relationships of company happiness with Tobin's q, ROA, and gross profits.